Nonlinear Transformations Against Unlearnable Datasets: Introduction

-In this research, we investigate twelve well-known approaches to preventing datasets from unauthorized uses by deep learning models.
-They are Deepconfuse ~\citep{DBLP:conf/nips/FengCZ19}, error-minimizing~\citep{DBLP:conf/iclr/HuangME0021}, error-maximizing (also known as adversarial poisoning)~\citep{DBLP:journals/corr/abs-2106-10807}, Neural Tangent Generalization Attack (NTGA)~\citep{yuan2021neural}, synthetic~\citep{yu2021indiscriminate}, autoregressive~\citep{DBLP:journals/corr/abs-2206-03693}, One-Pixel Shortcut (OPS)~\citep{DBLP:conf/iclr/WuCXH23}, Self-Ensemble Protection (SEP)~\citep{chen2022self}, Entangled Features (EntF)~\citep{DBLP:conf/iclr/00020000023}, Robust Error-Minimizing (REM)~\citep{DBLP:conf/iclr/FuHLST22}, Hypocritical~\citep{DBLP:conf/nips/TaoFYHC21}, and TensorClog~\citep{DBLP:journals/access/ShenZM19} approaches.
-These approaches can be formulated as a bi-level optimization, which is usually very difficult to be solved efficiently unless the learning model is convex \citep{koh2017understanding, jagielski2018manipulating}.
+In this research, we investigate 13 well-known approaches to preventing datasets from unauthorized uses by deep learning models.
+They are Deepconfuse~\cite{DBLP:conf/nips/FengCZ19}, error-minimizing~\cite{DBLP:conf/iclr/HuangME0021}, error-maximizing (also known as adversarial poisoning)~\cite{DBLP:journals/corr/abs-2106-10807}, Neural Tangent Generalization Attack (NTGA)~\cite{yuan2021neural}, synthetic~\cite{yu2021indiscriminate}, autoregressive~\cite{DBLP:journals/corr/abs-2206-03693}, One-Pixel Shortcut (OPS)~\cite{DBLP:conf/iclr/WuCXH23}, Self-Ensemble Protection (SEP)~\cite{chen2022self}, Entangled Features (EntF)~\cite{DBLP:conf/iclr/00020000023}, Robust Error-Minimizing (REM)~\cite{DBLP:conf/iclr/FuHLST22}, Hypocritical~\cite{DBLP:conf/nips/TaoFYHC21}, TensorClog~\cite{DBLP:journals/access/ShenZM19}, and Provably Unlearnable Examples (PUE)~\cite{wang2024provably} approaches.
+These approaches can be formulated as a bi-level optimization, which is usually very difficult to be solved efficiently unless the learning model is convex \cite{koh2017understanding, jagielski2018manipulating}.
 For instance, the error-minimizing approach makes personal data completely unusable by solving a min-min optimization problem, in which an iterative process is developed to minimize the training loss with respect to the $L_p$-norm bounded noise and model weights, respectively.

 As pointed out {by}~\cite{yu2021indiscriminate}, unlearnable perturbations can effectively disrupt DNN training due to linear separability.
 However, not all existing unlearnable perturbations exhibit this characteristic as revealed in~\cite{DBLP:journals/corr/abs-2305-19254}.
 Additionally, the authors present an attack on unlearnable data leveraging the linear separability inherent in such perturbations, referred to as the \textit{orthogonal projection attack} (OPA).
 Nevertheless, their findings suggest that the effectiveness of OPA diminishes when applied to nonlinear perturbations like autoregressive ones in \cite{DBLP:journals/corr/abs-2206-03693}.